wm97artsociety/Manierism-megabyte-rig-/README.md

 But 27,000 options to win

-It gi es total number of bet
+It get total number of bet

 But if i take